University of Montana

 Housing & Meals

 EBS Universitat does not provide dorm space for all of their students, but will assist international students in finding accommodation.
-There are a wide variety of housing options and more info can be found at: http://www.ebs.edu/4422.html?&L=1.
+There are a wide variety of housing options and more info can be found at: https://www.ebs.edu/en/housing-office.
+Business School exchange students and students taking part in an EBS international full time program will be contacted by the Housing Office as soon as they are enrolled.
+EBS Law School exchange students start by contacting the law exchange coordinator to learn about their accommodation process.

 UM exchange students pay their regular tuition to UM and their room & board in Germany.
 Housing costs anywhere from € 210 to € 850 per semester and food costs about € 250 per month.
 Books cost approximately € 50 per course.
 UM financial aid can apply to tuition, living and travel expenses for this program.